cartigli/vault/xsorted()/II Python/IV ML/IV Cost & Design/V Gradient Descent.md

-the original , most fundamental Optimization Algorithm
+The original , most fundamental Optimization Algorithm

 [ Gradient Descent ] is the multivariate generalization of the derivative of the [ Cost Function ]

-quick derivatives :
+Quick derivatives :
 	$f(x) = 3x^2 + 5x + 1$
 	$f'(x) = 2*3x + 5 + 0$
 		$f'(x) = 6x + 5$
 			*the derivative is denoted with : '
 				*the derivative of f(x) is f'(x)*

-suppose we want to find the minimum of the function : $x$ {{ above }}
+Suppose we want to find the minimum of the function : $x$ {{ above }}
 	if we used the gradient slope method we take the derivative
 			$f'(x) = 6x + 5$